RoshniRanaDS27/Data_Analysis_Using_Pandas/README.md

 Inside my local Git repository, created a folder for "PyCitySchools"

-Added Jupyter notebook "(PyCitySchools_starter.ipynb)" to this folder.
+Added Jupyter notebook "(PyCitySchools_starter_Roshni.ipynb)" to this folder.
 This is the main script to run this analysis.

 A Resources folder that contains the CSV files(Raw Data) i have used.